WHEN DO BRAKES AND ROTORS NEED REPLACED? STOP. LOOK. AND LISTEN!

 THE WARNING SIGNS

 There are certain warning signs that serve as an alert that it is time to have your brakes serviced and/or replaced.
-Those include squealing or scraping noise that happens when your brake pads are about to run out of the grippy material they are comprised of.
+These include squealing or scraping noise that happens when your brake pads are about to run out of the grippy material they are comprised of.
 This is a sign to immediately replace them.
 Jittery braking is another telltale sign that will occur when the rotors have become warped.
-Some remedies can either clean or grind down the surface of the rotor in order to make it flat again, but most times, it is easier and more cost efficient to just replace them.
+Some remedies can either clean or grind down the surface of the rotor in order to make it flat again, but most times, it is easier and more cost-efficient to just replace them.
 Grinding or growling is another warning sign that indicates that your brake pads are most likely worn down completely.
 This sound is caused by the two pieces of metal rubbing together.
 Vibration is also another symptom of warped rotors and an indicator that your vehicle is out of alignment.
 Warped rotors are the result of severe braking for long periods of time, such as when traveling down a steep mountain or when towing.

 Not just listening, but looking for warning signs is also of great importance.
 It is vital to check out the wear on disc brakes by observing the spaces between the wheel’s spokes.
 The outside pad is positioned against a metal rotor.
 The general rule of thumb is that there should be at least 1/4 inch of pad.
 If you observe less than that, you may want a mechanic to inspect or replace your brake pads.

-Another warning sign involves a reduce in responsiveness of your brakes or fading.
+Another warning sign involves a reduction in the responsiveness of your brakes or fading.
 This is made clear when your pedal “sinks” to the floor and is a clear indication of a leak in the braking system.
 Also, if your vehicle pulls to one side when braking, that may be a sign of wear of the brake linings or that there is a foreign matter in the brake fluid.
 This may be time for a brake adjustment or to have your fluid drained or replaced.

 By paying attention to these signs and the overall condition of your brakes, you will avoid big repair bills, or even an accident, down the road.
 Unfortunately, this is something that is far too often overlooked.
 Brakes are the most important safety system of your vehicle and their care is paramount.
-Brake pads are what gives your car the ability to stop by applying friction against a metal disk or drum that halts the vehicle.
+Brake pads are what give your car the ability to stop by applying friction against a metal disk or drum that halts the vehicle.
 It is what keeps drivers safe from accidents while giving them the ability to stop at a moment’s notice.
 If drivers cannot stop, an accident will most likely result.
-Be aware of pulling, squeaking, vibrations and the presence of thin brake pads.
+Be aware of pulling, squeaking, vibrations, and the presence of thin brake pads.

 Remember, this is not about aesthetics — but safety.
 Stop.
 Look and Listen.
 Make sure your brakes are in proper working condition at all times!